 Image Guided Radiation Therapy or IGRT, helps to improve the delivery of radiation.
-With the intention to deliver the best, MGCH & RI uses Image Guided Radiation Therapy (IGRT), one of the most cutting-edge innovations in cancer technology available.
+With the intention to deliver the best, MGCH & RI uses Image Guided Radiation Therapy (IGRT).
+It is one of the most cutting-edge innovations in cancer technology available.

-Tumors can move, because of breathing and other movement in the body.
+Tumors often move, because of breathing and other movements in the body.
 IGRT allows our doctors to locate and track the tumor at the time of treatment.
-With this technology, we can deliver precise radiation treatment to tumors that shift as a result of breathing and movement of the bladder and bowels.
+With this technology, we can deliver precise radiation treatment to tumors that may shift as a result of breathing and movement of the bladder and bowels.

 This also allows our radiation oncologists to make technical adjustments when a tumor moves outside of the planned treatment range.
 As a result, the radiation treatment is targeted to the tumor as much as possible, helping to limit radiation exposure to healthy tissue and reduce common radiation side effects.

-Imaging in the treatment room during course of radiation is referred to as Image guided radiation therapy
+Imaging in the treatment room during the course of radiation is referred to as Image guided radiation therapy.